mindee/mindee-api-java/docs/custom_v1.md

 slug: java-api-builder
 parentDoc: 631a062c3718850f3519b793
 ---
 > 🚧 This product is still supported, but is considered to be deprecated.
-If you are looking for the DocTI API documentation, you can find it [here](https://developers.mindee.com/docs/java-generated-ocr).
+If you are looking for the docTI API documentation, you can find it [here](https://developers.mindee.com/docs/java-generated-ocr).

 ## Quick Start